ketetefid/GorzRay/README.md

 # GorzRay

-A user-friendly Xray GUI client with a focus on simplicity and enhancing VPN experience.
+A user-friendly Xray GUI client for Linux with a focus on simplicity and enhancing VPN experience.

 ## Features
 - Simple, intuitive GUI with support for Xray configs and json sublinks